Personal notes used as a general recap before the Associate Cloud Engineer exam

 - When a service wants to make itself available on the Internet, it can register itself with an infrastructure service called the Google Front End (GFE)

-🔢 Gcloud Basics
+🔢 Gcloud Basics Link to heading

 # Init of the tool